-In-Person: The CDT, CCCA, and CCS Candidates: Exams may be administered with either a remote proctor or at test centers in the United States, U.S. Territories, and Canada.
+CDT, CCCA, and CCS Candidates: Exams may be administered with either a remote proctor or at test centers in the United States, U.S. Territories, and Canada.
 To view test center locations, visit www.prometric.com/CSI and select "Locate a Test Center."

 ADA Test Accommodations Guidelines for CSI Examination Registrants

 Other Pertinent Exam Information

 Your Authorization to Test (ATT) Email: The Authorization to Test (ATT) email contains all the necessary information for scheduling an appointment, including your candidate National ID number.
 You’ll receive your ATT notification within one week after your application has been processed.
 Be sure to check your spam folder for your ATT and if you cannot locate it, reach out to CSI at email@example.com.

 Required Identification for Test Center Entry: One form of non-expired, government-issued, photo- and signature-bearing ID must be provided when entering the test center.